feugy/melodie/README.md

 - [ ] block power save
 - [ ] system tray integration
 - [ ] loading indicators (one for all operation, fixed so it doesn't push content down)
-- [ ] feedback on enqueue & play actions
 - [ ] number of disk on album details page
-- [ ] enqueue tracks/albums by dragging to tracks queue
 - [ ] display tracks/albums/artists count in settings
 - [ ] allow reseting database from settings